bharath-viz/Fabric_OpenAI_Hackathon_2024/README.md

 # Clinical Trial Finder

-Welcome to Clinical Trial Finder!
-This project aims to provide a user-friendly interface for patients suffering from diseases to discover clinical trials matching their needs and preferences.
-Leveraging Fabric and OpenAI's Retrieval-Augmented Generation (RAG) approach, our solution offers natural language interaction, allowing users to express their queries in everyday language.
+Patient recruitment for clinical trials presents a significant challenge, primarily due to a widespread lack of awareness about available clinical trials.
+Addressing this critical issue, we introduce Clinical Trial Finder.
+Our project is designed to bridge the gap between patients and clinical trials, making it easier for individuals seeking treatment options to find relevant studies.
+By leveraging the capabilities of Fabric and OpenAI's Retrieval-Augmented Generation (RAG) approach, Clinical Trial Finder provides a user-friendly platform that simplifies the search process.
+Our solution enhances accessibility through natural language interaction, enabling users to articulate their queries in everyday language.
+This ensures that patients can effortlessly discover clinical trials that align with their specific needs and preferences, thereby facilitating better patient engagement and recruitment in clinical research.

 > Source data
   - www.ClinicalTrials.gov